docdevel2/writing/music-api/music-database-api.md

 ## Overview

 If you are a developer who wants to integrate network-based services into your applications, an application programming interface (API) can be an appealing solution.
 An application programming interface allows your client application to interact with a server using a common interface.
-(Fig. 1) Network-base APIs are becoming increasingly popular for web applications in industries such as banking, e-commerce, internet of things (IoT), and music.
+(Figure 1) Network-base APIs are becoming increasingly popular for web applications in industries such as banking, e-commerce, internet of things (IoT), and music.

 Many network-based web services offer APIs that comply with the REpresentational State Transfer (REST) design style which is defined by a set of constraints that I will explain later in this article.
 APIs that comply with REST constraints are called RESTful.
 REST APIs operate in two modes, request and response.
 The client sends a request to the server for data, and the server responds with a status code, and if appropriate, the requested data.